hastmu/jupyterhub4family/README.md

 # What is in the box
 One gets a running jupyterhub with sudospawner on a standalone debian (11) setup, it may work on others but thats on you.
-My family runs there busyness on Debian, therefore this is the way to go.
-Some setups run in a LXC-Container on a proxmox server some on Notebooks for takeaway.
+My family runs there business on Debian, therefore **this is the way** (and yes i kept my helmet on ;)).

+Some setups run in a LXC-Container on a proxmox server some on Laptops for takeaway.

+# How to open the box / install it

+Just download the released .deb and run dpkg -i as root, after that you go for apt install --fix-broken and you are good.
+(you can also clone the repo and use the buildscript to build it local on your machine, if that helps for some reason.
+If you have a local repo just copy over and update the index.)

 # How does it work.
 The architecture splits up into 3 main parts.